James Watt (entrepreneur): BrewDog

 In 2007, Watt and Dickie founded BrewDog, a brewery and pub chain, in Fraserburgh, with Watt acting as CEO.
-In 2008 the pair applied to appear on Dragons' Den, but were rejected.
+In 2009, they opened their first bar in nearby Aberdeen.
+In 2011, BrewDog raised approximately £2 million through a crowdfunding shares offer.
+In 2012, they moved the main brewing operations to Ellon, Aberdeenshire, and ceased operations in Fraserburgh by 2014.

-Watt and Dickie opened their first bar in nearby Aberdeen in 2009.
-The company offered crowdfunding shares in 2011, totalling £2 million.
-In 2012 the company moved its brewing to nearby Ellon, ending operations in Fraserburgh in 2014.
-In 2016, BrewDog open-sourced its beer recipes to the public, making them a form of Free Beer.
-In 2017, Private equity firm TSG Consumer Partners acquired a 22% stake in the company for approximately £213 million.
+In 2016, BrewDog open-sourced its beer recipes to the public.
+In 2017, private equity firm TSG Consumer Partners acquired a 22% stake in the company for approximately £213 million.
+In the same year, Watt and the company announced the “Unicorn Fund”, a programme under which 20% of its annual profits would be given away, with 10% shared among employees and a further 10% donated to charities chosen by staff and small shareholders.
 In 2018, BrewDog announced its plan to build a $30 million brewery and tap room in Brisbane, Australia.